 - L2 — the site where the spinal cord ends and the cauda equina begins to branch off

-- L3 – the first of the most vulnerable lumbar vertebra, where much of the body’s weight is born
+- L3 — the first of the most vulnerable lumbar vertebra, where much of the body’s weight is supported

 - L4 — along with the L5, the most common site of lumbar problems

-- L5 – associated with the origin of the sciatic nerve, as well as L4-L5 disc compression
+- L5 — associated with the origin of the sciatic nerve, as well as disc compression between L4 and L5

 - L6 — rarely occurring, but subject to the same type of conditions as the L5 in most people

-If you suspect a lumbar vertebra is subject to a potentially debilitating lower back condition, schedule a visit with your physician right away to attain a diagnosis.
-Most of the time, symptoms such as pain, tingling, numbness, or muscle weakness can be managed through pain medication, physical therapy or other conservative treatment.
-If surgery becomes an option, contact Laser Spine Institute (LSI) to learn how a minimally invasive, outpatient procedure performed using advanced endoscopic techniques can help you rediscover a life without pain.
+If you suspect you have a lumbar spine condition that is causing you lower back pain, schedule a visit with your physician right away for a diagnosis.
+Most of the time, symptoms such as pain, tingling, numbness and muscle weakness can be managed through pain medication, physical therapy or other conservative treatment.
+If surgery becomes an option, contact Laser Spine Institute to learn how our minimally invasive spine surgery can help you find relief from back pain.